BYO AWS Account¶

 Some costs may begin to accrue immediately after completing the CloudFormation Stack creation.

 You will need to be logged in to the AWS console with your IAM user in a separate tab or window in order to complete the CloudFormation Stack creation.
-Nutanix Xi Frame does not have access to your AWS credentials.
+Nutanix Xi Frame will not have access to your AWS user credentials.

-BYO cloud accounts can be created within one of two different contexts of Frame’s logical hierarchy (the “customer” or the “organization” tier).
+BYO cloud accounts can be created either at the “customer” or “organization” tiers of Frame’s logical hierarchy.
 More information about Frame’s hierarchy concepts can be referenced here.

-A particular AWS subscription can only be associated with a single entity on the Frame platform.
-If you associate your AWS subscription to one Organization, it cannot be associated with another Organization or Customer.
+A particular cloud subscription can only be associated with a single entity on the Frame platform.
+If you associate your cloud subscription to one Organization, it cannot be associated with another Organization or Customer.
 If your use case requires that multiple Organizations will have access to your AWS subscription, you must associate the cloud account to your Customer entity.